A Brief History of Calvary Chapel Lakeside

-In the mid 1970’s, as a result of regularly increasing attendance, the Lakeside Wesleyan Church moved to a new location on Los Coches Road (which is now Seven Church).
+In the mid 1970’s, as a result of regularly increasing attendance, the Lakeside Wesleyan Church moved to a new location on Los Coches Road (which is now Skyline Church Lakeside).
 The River Street building was subsequently sold to the Masonic Temple Association.

 In the 2000’s, as a result of decreasing attendance, the Lakeside Masons moved to the El Cajon location and placed the property up for sale.
 On May 25, 2005 the building was purchased by Calvary Chapel Lakeside and the first service was held that Sunday, May 29, 2005 amidst the ongoing remodel of the sanctuary walls, doors and windows, ceiling, electrical system, and HVAC system.
 Calvary Chapel Lakeside had previously held services at 9828 Channel Road where their lease ended May 31, 2005.